 - Three research projects already target a specific student subpopulation and the numbers targeted for these solicitations equal the total number of individuals in the subpopulation.

-- If all enrolled undergraduate or graduate students are slated to receive 3 or more solicitations in one semester.
+- If the undergraduate or graduate students in your proposed sample are already slated to receive 3 research solicitations in one semester.

 - University administration plans a substantial study that is similar or has overlapping student populations to a study seeking Student Affairs Research Approval.